kubernetes/sig-release/release-team/role-handbooks/release-notes/README.md

 - Release day
 - Copy notes from Google Doc to HackMD in markdown
 - Final version of release notes committed for release

-- Release Notes must be merged into master prior to the release.
-If this is not done the release will include the latest draft.
+**Release notes must be merged into the `master` branch of `kubernetes/sig-release`, prior to the staging of the `x.y.0` release.
+If this is not done, the release will NOT include the finalized version of the release notes.
+Please coordinate closely with the [Branch Managers](/release-managers.md#branch-managers) and Release Team Lead to ensure activities are aligned throughout the day.**

 ### Week 13